mcneel/help-docs/_en/flamingo/5/help/render-window.md

 ### Multiple Pass Rendering
 {: #multi-pass}
 Flamingo nXt is a completely new rendering engine.
 Using a method of multi-pass refinement allows more advanced rendering effects without the overhead of a complicated interface.
 In the first few rendering passes, there will be unusual artifacts.
 For instance you will see shadows start out very sharp and linear.
 With each pass, the shadows will get softer as they blend together.
 There are many other effects that will also improve with each rendering pass.
-Use the [Flamingo Tab](#flamingo-tab) to monitor the rendering process.
+Use the [Flamingo Tab](#flamingo-tab) to track the rendering process.

 In this way, an nXt rendering is never "finished"; you merely decide when it is good enough to stop.
 You can let images that look good continue to improve.
 But, if you want to change or save something, you can also stop an image at any time.